Styria Media Group

 The Styria Media Group AG, often referred to as just Styria, is an Austrian media company founded in 1869 and based in Graz.
-The company is one of the largest media companies in Austria, Croatia and Slovenia, and is also present in several other countries.
+The company is one of the largest media companies in Austria, Croatia and Slovenia.
 Styria publishes a number of daily papers and weekly magazines, several news websites, and operates two radio stations and a television channel.
 They also incorporate seven book publishing companies.
-The group generated a market turnover of 420 million euros in 2016.
+The group generated a market turnover of 411 million euros in 2022.